 The FSP aligns with the aims of the FDA’s New Era of Smarter Food Safety Blueprint through its core elements of tech-enabled traceability, smarter tools and approaches for prevention and outbreak response, new business models and business modernization, and food safety culture.
-In addition, the FSP facilitates important work on increased data-sharing to improve outbreak response communications continues between Mexico and the U.S.
+In addition, the FSP facilitates important work on increased data-sharing to improve outbreak response communications between Mexico and the U.S.

-What’s New about this Food Safety Partnership
+The Importance of this Food Safety Partnership

-- FDA, SENASICA, and Cofepris have emphasized their shared interest in collaborating with academia, industry trade associations, and consumer groups in the U.S. and Mexico for a comprehensive approach to prevention of foodborne diseases in human foods.
+- FDA, SENASICA, and COFEPRIS have emphasized their shared interest in collaborating with academia, industry trade associations, and consumer groups in the U.S. and Mexico for a comprehensive approach to prevention of foodborne diseases in human foods.

-To accomplish the aims of the FSP, there are four content-specific workgroups that focus on shared priority topics as agreed upon between FDA, SENASICA, and Cofepris.
+To accomplish the aims of the FSP, there are four content-specific workgroups that focus on shared priority topics as agreed upon between FDA, SENASICA, and COFEPRIS.